hjhilden/adobescripts/README.md

 Scales strokes by a given percentage.
 Default value for correcting strokes in SVG graphics exported from QGIS.
 Currently works only with ungrouped objects (any strokes inside groups are ignored).

-### ReplaceSymbol
+### ReplaceWithSymbol v2
-Replace objects with a symbol by selecting them and the desired symbol.
+Replace objects with a symbol by selecting the objects to replace and the desired symbol.
+Gives a choice of using the size of the symbol (default) or scaling the symbols to match the size of replaced objects.
-Treats groups as singe objects.
-Slow if the file has many objects.
+Groups are treated as single objects.

 ### d3colortest
 Simple test  script for importing  **D3 color** functionality in Illustrator.